keyboardio/Kaleidoscope/docs/UPGRADING.md

 ### Class/global instance Kaleidoscope_/Kaleidoscope renamed to kaleidoscope::Runtime_/kaleidoscope::Runtime

-After renaming, some of the original symbols have been deprecated.
-The deprecated symbols in `kaleidoscope/Runtime.h` are scheduled for removal on **2019-03-10**.
+After the renaming, Kaleidoscope core should be using `kaleidoscope::Runtime`.
+The former `Kaleidoscope` global symbol is to be used by sketches only - and only because to not diverge too much from the Arduino naming style.
+Deprecated symbols are scheduled for removal on **2020-03-15**.

 ### Transition to linear indexing